cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

 This value is used to allow 'particular' pods to run in privileged mode on the K8s cluster where is CNF being tested is installed.
 The reason this is needed is because the Test Suite will check, 'all' pods in the cluster, to see if they're running in privileged mode.

 This is done because it's a common cloud-native practice to delegate 'privileged' networking tasks to only a single app e.g Multus, NSM vs making the CNF privileged itself.
-As a consequence the whitelist can only be used to exempt 'privileged' infrastructre services running as pods e.g NSM, Multus and cannot be used to exempt the CNF being tested.
+As a consequence the whitelist can only be used to exempt 'privileged' infrastructure services running as pods e.g NSM, Multus and cannot be used to exempt the CNF being tested.